Oxaide

 What Oxaide Verify Does

-Oxaide Verify processes raw BMS logs, SCADA telemetry exports, or direct data logger files in standard formats (CSV).
-Our Rust-compiled physics engine runs deterministic Incremental Capacity Analysis (ICA) without relying on hallucinatory "Black Box" AI.
+Oxaide Verify processes raw BMS logs, SCADA telemetry exports, or direct data logger files in standard formats.
+Our Rust-compiled physics engine runs deterministic Incremental Capacity Analysis without relying on black-box guesswork.

 We separate signal from noise using a physics-based filtering kernel that reconstructs the true voltage curve from noisy field environments.